-You can borrow everything from skiing boots and helmets to gloves and waterproof jackets.
+You can borrow everything from skiing boots and helmets to gloves and waterproof jackets, for example, you can find ski & snowboard rentals in Vail or wherever you are going on holiday.
 However, if might be a good idea to buy your own thermals and base layers.

 Make sure that the equipment you borrow, fits you properly, is comfortable and is from a modern range.
 Skiing equipment that is too big or too small and outdated will not only be uncomfortable, but it could also be potentially dangerous.

 If your or your children are new to skiing, it would be a good idea to book yourself and them in for skiing lessons.

 A good way to get cheap skiing lessons is to approach a local skier and ask them if they could recommend a friend who would be happy to teach your and your children to ski for a low price.